GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/passport.md

 9. Add the strategy details like clientID and clientSecret (obtained from the provider, after the app is created in the provider form). ![setting-strategies](../img/user-authn/passport/setting-strategies.png)
 10. To set the strategies navigate to `Configuration` > `Manage Authentication` > `Default Authenticaion`
-11. Change the Default Authentication mode to `passport`
+11. Change the Default Authentication mode to `passport_social`

 12. Once the configuration and settings have been entered, restart the passport service or Gluu Server by following the below instructions: